 - 1. Complete the specific program requirements for the master's program. - 2.
 Have an overall grade point average of 3.0 (B average), with no single grade below a C (2.0). - 3.
 Have Southwestern College graduate course credit of at least 30 hours, or special permission from the appropriate academic administrator for fewer credit hours. - 4.
+Complete the Application for Degree by the stated deadline. - 5.
 Be elected to the degree by the faculty and by the Board of Trustees.